#1 Cockroach Control & Removal Service

 Most known as “the sewer cockroach” Characteristics: Reddish-brown with a yellow or very light brown border.
 Largest species of common cockroaches found in Arizona.
 Both male and female American cockroaches have wings, but seldom fly.
 They reside in dark, moist areas in basements, crawl spaces, floor drains, and sewers.
 Feed on paper products, starches, sweets, clothing, and decaying organic matter; but can survive without food for up to 3 months.

 Characteristics: Dark reddish-brown 1/2-5/8 inch long distinguished by 2 dark stripes on the head.
 Most common cockroach found in homes, apartments, restaurants, and hotels.
 Attracted to fermented foods and beverages; if they have water, they can live without food for approximately 1 month.
 German cockroach is the most persistent and difficult species to manage.

 Brown- Banded Cockroach

 Characteristics: Often confused with the oriental cockroach.
 Males grow 1/2 – 7/8 inches long, are brownish-yellow and have wings.
-Females grow 3/4 – 1 inches long, dark brown to black bodies.
-Is found mostly in semi-desert areas, but may also live in moist areas.
+Females grow 3/4 – 1 inch long, dark brown to black bodies.
+Is found mostly in semi-desert areas but may also live-in moist areas.
 Can dwell inside or outside of homes and buildings.
-Turkistans are common in sewer systems.
+Turkistan’s are common in sewer systems.